 Follow the guidance contained in ISO/IEC TR24772-1:2019 clause 6.24.5.

 Be aware of Python’s short-circuiting behaviour when expressions with side effects are used on the right side of a Boolean expression.

+Likely need a guidance on avoiding the “loop” vulnerability

 Use the assert statement during the debugging phase of code development to help eliminate undesired conditions from occurring.